ghsimard/cosmo-rlt/README.md

 ## Overview

-The COSMO Project is a comprehensive survey and statistics system for educational institutions.
+The COSMO Project is a comprehensive survey system for educational institutions.
 It consists of:

 - **form-docentes**: Form for teachers
 - **form-acudientes**: Form for guardians/parents
 - **form-estudiantes**: Form for students
-- **Stats**: Dashboard for viewing and analyzing survey results

 The system uses a proxy server with token-based authentication to secure access to each application.